ShipStream/shipstream.github.io/_posts/2014-07-15-inventory.md

  * **Reserved** - Reserved to a specific shelf location and waiting to be picked.
  * **Picked** - Picked from the shelves but not yet shipped.
  * **Backordered** - Reserved by existing orders but not in stock.
 Will be automatically converted to Reserved when stock is added.
 Backordered quantities are not reflected in the Available amount as a negative number.
+ * **Advertised** - The "Available" quantity plus the virtual BOM quantity.
+The virtual BOM quantity is controlled by a product's "Virtual Inventory" attribute.

 Additionally, products have two flags that can be set which will affect whether or not they are retrieved in an inventory request.